The purpose of the Tenancy management manual is to outline the processes by which the we manage public housing tenancy related matters.

 Home visits and inspections of public housing properties are first undertaken to help new tenants in their transition to public housing, and to discuss any tenancy or maintenance issues.
 You need to make sure you are safe at all times during a home visit and undertake a risk assessment where necessary.

-The Home visits and inspections in public housing operational guidelines (Word) outlines the approach the department uses to manage home visits and inspections when staff visit public housing properties on behalf of the Director of Housing.
+The Home visits and inspections in public housing operational guidelines (Word) outlines the approach the department uses to manage home visits and inspections when staff visit public housing properties on behalf of Homes Victoria.

 Tenancy breaches operational guidelines